OLANA COLLECTIONS DISCOVERY FUND

 A long-missing part of Olana’s story, you can help return a portrait of Downie Church to Olana.

-This portrait of Frederic Church’s daughter Isabel Charlotte, nicknamed Downie, at age thirteen would certainly have once hung in the family home at Olana.
-Although Olana’s curators knew of this portrait’s existence, thanks to Emma Carnes’ diary, its whereabouts were unknown until it surfaced in the collection of its subject’s great-granddaughter.
+This portrait of Frederic Church’s daughter Isabel Charlotte (nicknamed “Downie”) at age thirteen would certainly have once hung in the family home at Olana.
+Although Olana’s curators knew of this portrait’s existence thanks to Emma Carnes’s diary, its whereabouts were unknown until it resurfaced in the collection of its subject’s great-granddaughter.

 A Missing Tile by Persian Artist Ali Muhammad Isfahani